 This section introduces Reinforcement Learning Backtracking Search (RLBS).
-Branching is performed according to any variable/value selection heuristic.
+Branching is performed according to any usual variable/value selection heuristic.
 Each time we reach a leaf/solution, we need to select the node to backtrack to.
 To each available candidate (node with at least one unvisited child) corresponds a possible action ("backtracking to this node").
 Once we select a node, the search continues from that point until we reach a new leaf/solution.
 The difference between the quality of this new solution and the best solution so far is the reward we get for performing the previous action.
-As our trees are non-binary, we backtrack multiple times to each node during the search.
+As we are searching a non-binary tree, we backtrack multiple times to each node during the search.
 This is an opportunity to identify the actions that pay the most (that is, nodes that are more likely to lead to interesting leaves/solutions).
+Since the method is implemented as a node evaluation mechanism, the search remains complete.

-This situation reminds the k-armed-bandit problem [1].
-It is a single-state reinforcement learning problem.
+This situation reminds the k-armed-bandit problem [1], a single-state reinforcement learning problem.
 Many actions are possible (pulling one of the arms/levels of the slot machine).
-Each action may lead to a reward (which is stochastic) and we need balancing between exploration and exploitation.
+Each action may lead to a stochastic reward and we need balancing between exploration and exploitation.
 In our specific backtracking situation, performing an action makes us discover new nodes/actions, in addition to giving us a reward (which is stochastic and non-stationary).

-3.1 Learning
+A. Learning

-As in classic reinforcement learning, the valuation (Q-value) of an action a is updated each time we get a reward after performing the action.
-As we are in a single-state environment, the discount factor γ is equal to 0 and equation (1) reduces to equation (2):
+As in classic reinforcement learning, the valuation (Q-value) of an action a is updated each time we get a reward after performing a.
+As we are in a single-state environment, the discount factor γ is equal to 0 and (1) reduces to (2):

-$$Q(a) \leftarrow Q(a) + \alpha[r(a) - Q(a)] \tag{2}$$
+$$Q{t+1}(a_t) \leftarrow Q_t(a_t) + \alpha [r{t+1}(a_t) - Q_t(a_t)]$$ (2)